adieuadieu/alagarr/README.md

 response.raw(null, { something: 'custom' })
 ```

-## Development
+## Contributing

-The codebase follows declarative, functional programming paradigms.
+The codebase _tries_ to follow declarative, functional(ish) programming paradigms.
 Many functional styles are enforced through TSLint linter utilised by the project.
 These include immutablity rules (`no-let`, `no-object-mutation`) and rules which prohibit imperative code (`no-expression-statement`, `no-loop-statement`).
 Disabling the linter for code should be avoided at all cost.
 Don't cheat.
 Exceptions are made where satisfying a linting rule is impractical or otherwise untenable.
-In practice, this tends to be areas where the code touches 3rd party modules and in tests due to Jest's imperative style.
+In practice, this tends to be areas where the code touches 3rd party modules and in tests due to Jest's imperative-style.

+The benefit to following a declarative, functional coding style is that it becomes much easier to write readable, maintainable, and testable code.
+As a consequence of immutability (read: having no side-effects), a function will always return the the same value given the same inputs (it is pure in when there is no I/O.).
+This quality of referential transparency is what makes writing tests simpler.
+In practice, it results in fewer bugs (and happier devs.)

 ## Similar Projects